ngoziharrison/ngozi-presentations/Peer 2 Peer Presentation.iapresenter/text.md

 The film the matrix depicts a all encompasing dystopia which everyday it feels like we are getting closer to.
 For example I don't know if you all saw Mark Zuckerbergs recent inteview but he says that essentially Facebook wants to provide more people with AI friends to help with the loneliness epidemic

 Next to the film we have the critical work by patricia hill collins where she introduces the matrix of domination.
-Matrix thinking provides a paradigm for us to understand the many dimensions of of how one might experience domination.
+Matrix thinking provides a paradigm for us to understand the many dimensions of of how one might experience domination or oppression.
 Particularly focues on Black women

 talk about the calvin warren talk about Blackness and Mathematics and his idea of straddling